skycoin/skywire-updater/README.md

   enable-rest: true # Whether to enable RESTful interface served from {addr}/api/ (true if unspecified).
   enable-rpc: true  # Whether to enable RPC interface served from {addr}/rpc/ (true if unspecified).

+services: # Configures services.
   defaults: # Configures default field values.
-  main-branch: "master"  # Default 'main-branch' field value ("master" if unspecified).
+    main-branch: "master"     # Default 'main-branch' field value.
+    bin-dir: "/usr/local/bin" # Default bin directory filed value.
-  interpreter: "/bin/sh" # Default 'interpreter' field value ("/bin/bash" if unspecified).
+    interpreter: "/bin/sh"    # Default 'interpreter' field value.
-  envs:                  # Default 'envs' field values (none if unspecified).
+    envs:                     # Default 'envs' field values.
-    - "BIN_DIR=/usr/local/skywire/bin"
       - "APP_DIR=/usr/local/skywire/apps/bin"

-services: # Configures services.
+  services:
     skywire: # Service name/ID.
 This service is named "skywire".
       repo:         "github.com/skycoin/skywire" # Repository URL.
 Should be of format: <domain>/<owner>/<name> .
-Will be saved in SKYUPD_REPO env for scripts.
+Will be saved in SWU_REPO env for scripts.
       main-branch:  "stable"                     # Main branch's name.
 Default will be used if not set.
-Will be saved in SKYUPD_MAIN_BRANCH env for scripts.
+Will be saved in SWU_MAIN_BRANCH env for scripts.
+      bin-dir:      "/usr/local/skycoin/bin"     # Bin Directory to build into.
+Will be saved in SWU_BIN_DIR for scripts.
       main-process: "skywire-node"               # Main executable's name.
-Will be saved in SKYUPD_MAIN_PROCESS env for scripts.
+Will be saved in SWU_MAIN_PROCESS env for scripts.
       checker:                                            # Defines the service's checker (used to check for available updates).
         type: "script"                                    # Type of checker.
 Valid: "script"(default), "github_release".
         script: "check/bin-diff"                          # Required if checker type is "script": Specifies script to run (within '--scripts-dir' arg).
         interpreter: "/bin/bash"                          # Required if checker type is "script": Specifies script interpreter.
 Default will be used if not set.
         args: - "-v"                                      # Optional: Additional arguments for checker scripts.
         envs:                                             # Optional: Set environment variables that can be used by checker.
           - "APP_DIR=/usr/local/skywire/default-apps/bin" # This overrides default's APP_DIR definition.
       updater:                                            # Defines the service's updater (actually updates the service's binaries and relevant files).
         type: "script"                                    # Type of updater.
 Only "script"(default) is supported.
         script: "update/skywire"                          # Required if updater type is "script": Specifies script to run (within '--scripts-dir' arg).
         interpreter: "/bin/bash"                          # Required if updater type is "script": Specifies script interpreter.
 Default will be used if not set.
         args: - "-v"                                      # Optional: Additional arguments for updater scripts.
         envs:                                             # Optional: Set environment variables that can be used by updater.
           - "APP_DIR=/usr/local/skywire/default-apps/bin" # This overrides default's APP_DIR definition.

     another-service: # Another service.
 This service is named "another-service".
       # The config for 'another-service' goes here ...
 ```

 ## RESTful Endpoints